autotwin/lessons/tdd.md

   * This is the most commonplace approach to software (also considering to be "script writing" and not truly software).
   * That is, a developer goes directly to *implementation*, bypassing the *test* step entirely.
   * In this approach, testing of the code does not exist.
-  * The developer never knows if the code works for known solutions and any known edge cases (also known as corner cases and special cases, for example, divide by zero special cases).
+  * The developer never knows if the code works for known solutions and any known edge cases (also called corner cases and special cases, for example, divide by zero special cases).
   * Worse, the developer cannot modifiy the code and be assured that the updates haven't broken the original code, or introducted new bugs.
   * This philosophy is fast in the short run.
-But in the long run, the code suffers because it is untested.
+But in the long run, the code is slow because it is untested.
 In the attempt to be efficient, the developer has actually been *inefficient* because they have seeded the code base with [technical debt](https://en.wikipedia.org/wiki/Technical_debt), a particularly selfish and shortsighted approach.
+  * One of my favorite sayings is *"Pay now, or pay later, but you always pay.*
+    * The "pay now" means writing code that is reliable and trusted by virtual of tests, and
+    * The "pay later" is **fixing code** that has bugs found later by users after the code has been released, sewing user distrust and potentially damaging one's reputation.
+    * The "always pay" means there is **always** a tax on code authorship, either by endowing the code with **quality** at the start, or triaging the code with **fixes** after code release.
 * **Write code and then test it.**
   * This approach is slightly better than the aforementioned, because tests exist, which help the development team know code quality, and guard against regressions upon future code updates.
   * But this approach fails to connect the original **requirements** to the software computation.